Get a fast home loan approval

 Of course, you still have to meet the bank’s servicing requirements, which means they have to be satisfied that your income-to-debt ratio is strong and that you can afford the loan amount.

-After the credit department processes your application, the bank may either come back with an unconditional approval or, at worst, a decline.
+After the credit department processes your application, the lender may either come back with an unconditional approval or, at worst, a decline.

-The more complex your situation or the higher the risk associated with your mortgage application, the longer the banks will take to process your application.
+The more complex your situation or the higher the risk associated with your mortgage application, the longer the lenders will take to process your application.

 Generally speaking, this applies to the following situations: